suguuss/suguuss.github.io/_posts/2023-02-20-videoprocessing.md

 We can see the control signals coming in, and the delayed control signals going out.
 The input pixel is also delayed and can be displayed at the same time as the filtered output if you need to.

-Here is the architecture of the engine :
+Here is the architecture of the engine for an edge detection using a sobel filter :

 ```vhdl
 architecture rtl of convolution is